My eyes have seen your salvation

 Man needs a new "birth" to recognize the kingdom of God.
 Human eyes are blind to the salvation of God.
 However, the organizers of the Street Parade in Zurich are not aware of the general spiritual blindness.
 You have set yourself a spiritual goal that cannot be achieved without Jesus.
 Man cannot by himself find God's glory or know it in its entirety.
 It is God who reveals himself to us:

-“{You} did not choose me, but {I} chose you and you Decree that you go and bring forth fruit, and your fruit may remain, so that whatever you ask the Father in my name, he may give you" (John 15,16).
+“You did not choose me, but I chose you and you "Determine that you go and bear fruit—fruit that will last—so that whatever you ask the Father in my name he will give you."
+(Johannes 15,16).

 Siblings, we have the great privilege that our eyes have seen God's salvation: "Jesus Christ our Redeemer ".